dkazlovich/service.aceviewer/README.md

 ## Requirements

 - Kodi 20 (Nexus) or later
-- [Ace Stream Engine](https://docs.acestream.net) running on the same or another device on your network
+- **Ace Stream Engine** (official or unofficial client) running on the same or another device on your network
 - No external Python dependencies — pure Python addon

 ## Installation